-2. The Behavioral Perspective
+The Behavioral Psychological Perspective

 During the early part of the 20th century, the school of thought known as behaviorism emerged.
 The school of thought was focused on studying observable behaviors and making psychology a more scientific pursuit.

 According to the behavioral perspective, behaviors can be explained by looking at the processes of conditioning and reinforcement.
-Two of the key ways that behaviors are learned is through the processes known as classical conditioning and operant conditioning.
+Two of the key ways that behaviors are learned are through the processes known as classical conditioning and operant conditioning.

 He discovered that the dogs had been conditioned to salivate whenever they saw the white coat of his lab assistant.
 Because the animals associated the white coats with the presentation of food, a learned response was formed.

 Actions followed by reinforcement become more likely to be repeated in the future, while those followed by punishment become less likely to occur in the future.

-3. The Humanist Perspective
+The Humanist Psychological Perspective

 Those who take a humanist perspective emphasize the importance of free will and allowing people to maximize their full potential.
-The work of humanistic psychologists Carl Rogers and Abraham Maslow are important in this view of behavior.
+The work of humanistic psychologists Carl Rogers and Abraham Maslow is important in this view of behavior.

 Maslow is best known for his famous hierarchy of needs.
 His hierarchy is often displayed as a pyramid in which the most basic needs lie at the bottom and increasingly complex needs lie higher up toward the peak.

-4. The Biological Perspective
+The Biological Psychological Perspective

 Physiology has played a major role in psychology since the earliest days of the discipline.
 However, it is only fairly recently in history that scientists and doctors have had the ability to look at the brain and other biological processes more closely.

 Psychologists who take a biological perspective look at how the brain and nervous system work and the many factors that might influence them.
-Topics such as genetics, the limbic system, the endocrine system, and the immune system are just a few of the things that might interest someone who takes this perspective.
+Topics such as genetics, the limbic system, the endocrine system, and the immune system are just a few things that might interest someone who takes this perspective.

-5. The Cognitive Perspective
+The Cognitive Psychological Perspective

-While the first half of the twentieth century was dominated by psychoanalysis, behaviorism, and humanism, it is after 1960 that a new approach known as cognitive psychology began to emerge and rise to become a major force within psychology.
+While the first half of the twentieth century was dominated by psychoanalysis, behaviorism, and humanism, it was after 1960 that a new approach known as cognitive psychology began to emerge and rise to become a major force within psychology.
 T

 The cognitive perspective, along with the biological perspective, is often considered one of the most prominent ways of thinking about the human mind and behavior today.